 - Place in a dryer with some tennis balls to ensure fluffiness; set to air dry.

 Now, they may smell nice and clean, but your pillows are not quite ready for your bed as yet.
 Even though your pillow may feel dry, the inside may still be wet.
-You need to get this dry as well so as not to provide a breeding ground for mold.
+You need to get this dry as well so as not to provide a breeding ground for mould.
+It spreads quickly and mould removal is a difficult and complex process.

 Remove the pillows from the dryer and hang in a moisture-free environment for a day or two to get them completely dry.
 Once dried inside and out, your clean pillow is ready for you and your bed once again.
 Make cleaning your pillows a monthly activity.